MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Experiments

 Firstly, we test the performance of real-time VIO.
 For comparison, multiple state-of-the-art monocular VIO schemes are considered, including feature-based methods (VINS-Fusion\cite{qin_vins-fusion_2020}, ORB-SLAM3\cite{campos_orb-slam3_2021}), direct methods (DM-VIO\cite{stumberg_dm-vio_2022}) and learning-based methods (DBA-Fusion\cite{zhou_dba-fusion_2024}).
 For extra reference, we also test the visual-only MASt3R-SLAM\cite{murai_mast3r-slam_2025}.

 We first focus on the performance of data association.
 Fig. \ref{fig_data_kitti} shows the performance of temporal tracking and cross-temporal matching based on the feed-forward model.
-For temporal tracking, it can be observed that the feed-forward model provides dense pixel-level associations and is able to directly establish reliable correspondences between frames with large intervals.
-Compared with traditional multi-frame feature tracking methods, such long-span associations provide more direct and stronger constraints.
+For temporal tracking, it can be observed that the feed-forward model provides dense pixel-level associations and is able to directly establish reliable correspondences across frames with large intervals.
+Compared with traditional multi-frame feature tracking methods, such long-span associations provide directer and stronger constraints.
 Besides, moving objects (e.g., cars) can be effectively excluded in the association based on 3D awareness.
 Regarding cross-temporal matching (for loop closure), the 3D priors embedded in the feed-forward model makes dense matching possible even under extreme viewpoint differences.
 To be specific, it enables imaginative data associations in cases where the viewpoint difference exceeds 90°, or even when the views are completely opposite—something that is difficult to achieve with conventional feature-based matching methods.

 The focus is then put on pose estimation.
 Considering the relatively large scale, we evaluate the odometry performance using relative pose metrics, following the KITTI\cite{geiger_are_2012} odometry benchmark.
-The results are listed in TABLE \ref{table_kitti360}.
-The corresponding representative trajectory of the data sequence is shown in Fig. \ref{fig_traj_kitti}(a).
-It can be seen that the proposed MASt3R-Fusion achieves accurate pose estimation, yielding lower relative translation errors compared with both traditional indirect/direct VIO methods and learning-based VIO approaches.
+The results are listed in Table \ref{table_kitti360}.
+The corresponding trajectories of representative data sequences are shown in Fig. \ref{fig_traj_kitti}(a).
+It can be seen that the proposed MASt3R-Fusion achieves accurate pose estimation, yielding lower relative translation errors (RTEs) compared with both traditional indirect/direct VIO methods and learning-based VIO approaches.
+The average RTE is 43.0\% lower than DM-VIO and 17.7\% lower than DBA-Fusion, which shows stable performance even for weak-excitation sequences (e.g., 0003 and 0010).
 This improvement can be attributed to the powerful data association enabled by the feed-forward model, as well as the effective pointmap-alignment-based visual constraints.
 In addition, the visual-only MASt3R-SLAM almost fails to complete SLAM at such a large scale, whose scale estimation is severely affected by the imperfect information of pointmap regression.
 The incorporation of inertial information effectively mitigates these errors and fully leverages the strong dense visual constraints for stable metric-scale pose estimation.